 Student assemblies are scheduled through the Student Affairs Office or Academic Affairs.
-The vice president or student advisor shall officially schedule any speakers and participants using campus facilities or conducting activities in the name of the school.
+The Vice President of Student Affairs or student advisor shall officially schedule any speakers and participants using campus facilities or conducting activities in the name of the school.